-Musician.
-Born Christopher John Boyle on July 20, 1964 in Seattle, Washington.
-One of six children born into an Irish Catholic and Jewish family, Chris Cornell rebelled against religion and authority as a youth.
-After his parents?? divorce (the children adopted their mother??s maiden name, Cornell), Chris acted out by using drugs and stealing??and learning to play the drums.
+Born Christopher John Boyle on July 20, 1964, in Seattle, Chris Cornell was one of six children born into an Irish Catholic family.
+After his parents' divorce (the children adopted their mother's maiden name, Cornell), Chris began using drugs and stealing—and learning to play the drums.
 By age 15, plagued by bouts of depression, Cornell had dropped out of school to play music and help support the family.

 Cornell released his solo debut, Euphoria Morning, to critical praise in 1999.
-The following year, he collaborated with Rage Against the Machine members Tom Morello, Tim Commerford and Brad Wilk to form the new band Audioslave, which put out a self-titled debut album in 2002.
-The band's second album, 2005??s Out of Exile, reached platinum status.
+He soon began collaborating with Rage Against the Machine members Tom Morello, Tim Commerford and Brad Wilk to form the new band Audioslave, which put out a self-titled debut album in 2002.
+The band's second album, 2005's Out of Exile, reached platinum status.

-Chris Cornell left Audioslave in 2007 and released his second solo effort, Carry On, later that year.
-In 2008, he won a Grammy Award for Best Song Written for a Motion Picture for "You Know My Name" from Casino Royale.
+Chris Cornell left Audioslave in 2007 and released his second solo effort, Carry On, in May.
+Late that year, he was nominated for a Grammy Award for Best Song Written for a Motion Picture for "You Know My Name," from the James Bond film Casino Royale.

-Suffering for years from depression, social phobias and drug and alcohol abuse, Cornell checked himself into rehab in 2000 and has been sober since.
-He and his ex-wife, Alice in Chains and Soundgarden manger Susan Silver, have a daughter, Lillian Jean, in 2000.
-The couple divorced, and he married publicist Vicky Karayiannis in 2003; they have two children together — Toni (born in 2004) and Christopher (born in 2005).
+Suffering for years from depression, social phobias, and drug and alcohol abuse, Cornell reportedly remained sober after checking into rehab in 2003.
+He was married to Alice in Chains and Soundgarden manager Susan Silver and they had a daughter, Lillian Jean, in 2000.
+The couple divorced, and he married publicist Vicky Karayiannis in 2004.
+They have two children together — Toni (born in 2004) and Christopher (born in 2005).